dmkv1/scrnaseq-align/README.md

 soloStrand = 'Forward'
 ```

-More STAR parameters are in the STAR invocation in `bin/STARsolo_align_gex.sh`:
+More STAR parameters are listed in the STAR invocation script `bin/STARsolo_align_gex.sh`:

 ```bash
 STAR \